silentorb/marloth-story/books/fairytale/part5.md

 fact, you are just as unpleasant as the Lady Mediev!"

 Now the raven was truly furious.
 "I am nothing like her!
-She bends and breaks truth to serve her own selfish ends.
+She bends and breaks truth to serve her own ends.
 I stand by truth and defend it to the death!"

 "If you can imagine that someone as compassionate as Jakob Damond is